 There are no reports of parts of meteorite from this crater but among the collectors in very small amounts is sold the exotic Amguid Crater Glass or Golden Moldavite – a melted glass in rare golden color.

 - Roman Karpoff.
 The meteorite crater of Talemzane in Southern Algeria.
 Meteoritics, Volume 1., number 1. p.31.
 (1953)

 Algeria is the largest country in Africa.
-Unstable political situation prevents development of tourism – but rest assured that there is a lot to see in this diverse country.
+An unstable political situation prevents the development of tourism – but rest assured that there is a lot to see in this diverse country.

 Africa is home to more than the Cradle of Humankind.
-It was the core of the ancient supercontinent Pangaea, and comprises some of the oldest and most extraordinary geology on planet Earth.
-This detailed and colourful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria.
+It was the core of the ancient supercontinent Pangaea and comprises some of the oldest and most extraordinary geology on planet Earth.
+This detailed and colorful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria.

 Exploration du Sahara: Les Deux Missions du Lieutenant-Colonel Flatters

 This is a pre-1923 historical reproduction that was curated for quality.
 Quality assurance was conducted on each of these books in an attempt to remove books with imperfections introduced by the digitization process.
 Though we have made our best efforts – the books may have occasional errors that do not impede the reading experience.